A weekend at Buxton International Festival

 If you’re the kind of art lover who enjoys both town and country, modern and traditional, highbrow and populist then Buxton International Festival is the ideal destination for you.
 This summertime celebration of the very best opera, music and literature set in the heart of the beautiful Peak District is designed to meet the most eclectic of tastes.

 But if you’re like us you’ll probably find it hard to choose from the many events on offer so we’ve put together a sample itinerary to give you an idea of what you can see and do during the first weekend of the festival.

 Friday 5 July

-Arrive early (perhaps via Virgin Trains to take the hassle out of driving), settle yourself into your accommodation and enjoy a stroll around Buxton.
+Arrive early (perhaps via our sponsor Virgin Trains to take the hassle out of driving), settle yourself into your accommodation and enjoy a stroll around Buxton.
 There’s plenty to see in this beautiful town – the sweeping Pavilion Gardens, Buxton Crescent (currently under renovation), the stately Devonshire Dome, built by the 5th Duke of Devonshire in 1779, now owned by the University of Derby and of course, Frank Matcham’s magnificent Opera House.